ansible-collections/dellemc.os10/roles/os10_fabric_summary/README.md

 =====================================
 This role is used to get show system information of all devices in the fabric.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The Fabric summary role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The Fabric summary role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Connection variables
 --------------------